On the Artin formalism for triple product $p$-adic $L$-functions: Super-factorization: Introduction

 \end{theorem}

-We remark that even though the hypotheses of \S\ref{subsubsec_hypo_section_6} do not permit $\g$ be a CM family, we also establish the corresponding statement in that scenario as part of Theorem~\ref{thm_main_8_4_4_factorization_bis} below.
-We remark that we are able to provide an explicit sufficient condition in Corollary~\ref{cor_2022_09_20_1303} for the non-vanishing of the module of leading terms $\delta(T_2^\dagger,\Delta_\g)$ when $\g$ has CM, in terms of the BDP and Mazur--Kitagawa $p$-adic $L$-functions alongside the Beilinson--Kato element.
-It is also worthwhile to note that our strategy to prove the factorization in Theorem~\ref{thm_main_8_4_4_factorization_bis} of the modules of algebraic $p$-adic $L$-functions parallels the proof of its analytic counterpart (Theorem~\ref{thm_2022_05_18_0814}), as both rely on what we call `super-factorization': When $\g$ has CM, the underlying family of motives of rank $8$ decomposes into a direct sum of three motives of ranks $4$, $2$ and $2$, respectively.
+We remark that Theorem~\ref{thm_main_8_4_4_factorization_intro} supplements \cite[Theorem 2.2]{BS_Part1}, where the authors require that $\g$ does not have CM.
+It strengthens this result in op. cit. employing Corollary~\ref{cor_2022_09_20_1303}, where we give explicit sufficient conditions to prove the non-vanishing of the module of leading terms $\delta(T_2^\dagger,\Delta_\g)$ when $\g$ has CM, in terms of the BDP and Mazur--Kitagawa $p$-adic $L$-functions, and the Beilinson--Kato element.
+It is also worthwhile to note that our strategy to prove the factorization in Theorem~\ref{thm_main_8_4_4_factorization_bis} of the modules of algebraic $p$-adic $L$-functions parallels the proof of its analytic counterpart (Theorem~\ref{thm_main_6_plus_2}), as both rely on what we call `super-factorization': When $\g$ has CM, the underlying family of motives of rank $8$ decomposes into a direct sum of three motives of ranks $4$, $2$ and $2$, respectively.